mstrens/oXs_on_RP2040/README.md

        * a CASIC gps has to be configured before use in order to generate only NAV-PV messages at 38400 bauds
            This can be done using a FTDI and the program GnssToolkit3.exe (to download from internet)
    * some voltage dividers (=2 resistors) when the voltages to measure exceed 3V
       note : a voltage can be used to measure e.g. a current (Volt2) or a temperature (Volt3/4) when some external devices are used to generate an analog voltage
+   * a RPM sensor
+   * a ESC from Hobbywing (using V4 telemetry protocol) or from Kontronik.
+Those ESC provide one voltage, one current (+ current consumption) + RPM + 2 temperatures.

 About the SDP31, SDP32, SDP33 , SDP810:
      Those sensors are probably better than MS4525.
 They do not requires calibration (and reset) and are more accurate at low speed.